-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Bermuda
+Mergers & Acquisitions Comparative Guide

 - a provisional (national) patent; or

-- a registration of a UK-granted patent or a European patent with a UK designation to Bermuda.
+- registration of a UK-granted patent or a European patent with a UK designation to Bermuda.

 A patent granted in the United Kingdom or a European patent that designates the United Kingdom can be registered in Bermuda within three years of its original grant and will remain in force for as long as the original patent is in force.
 As with patents globally, patents are non-renewable.